Travel Information Istria

 Aquacolors

 Another large water park in Istria: Aquacolors.
 This aquatic park is located near Porec and is the largest in Croatia.
 Aquacolors has many large slides and is particularly suitable for older children.
-Open from the beginning of June.
+Check their website for opening times.

 Rovinj